 Worth the Trip

-Marmot Basin is admittedly rather remote.
+Marmot Basin is admittedly rather remote in Alberta.
 The nearest major city (and airport) is Edmonton, a 4-hour drive away.
-But we think the breathtaking scenery and terrain are worth it – and for many, the trip along the Icefields Parkway is a must-do even without the skiing!
+But we think the breathtaking scenery and terrain are worth it – and for many, the trip along the Icefields Parkway is a must-do in Alberta even without the skiing!
 The remoteness also helps keep the crowds down, so lift lines aren’t a worry.
-While there are no places to stay on the mountain, Jasper is only 20-30 minutes drive away.
+While there are no places to stay on the mountain, Jasper is only 20-30 minutes drive away from Marmot Basin.
 The town is bustling in the summer with National Park visitors, but come the winter it has a small-town feel – and the affordability that goes with it.